abhinay7047/AI_Multi-Agent_Stock_Analyzer/README.md

 1. Enter a stock symbol in the sidebar
 2. Select the desired timeframe for analysis
 3. Choose the types of analysis you want to perform
-4. Click "Generate Comprehensive Analysis" to get results
+4. Click "Generate AI Analysis" to get results

 ## Features Details